tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/1/LessonPlan.md

 ---

-### 13. Students Do: Tokenized Reward System Challenge (20 min)
+### 13. Student Do: Tokenized Reward System Challenge (20 min)

 In this activity, students will take some time to work on a "tokenized reward system" challenge.

-Students will modify their `ArcadeToken` to distribute tokens as a reward for spending Ether with the contract.
-The new `spend` function will collect a small transaction fee for the owner (say, `0.25%`) and reward points to the user in exchange (say, 3 tokens for every wei spent).
+Students will modify their `ArcadeToken` to distribute tokens as a reward for spending ether with the contract.
+The new `spend` function will collect a small transaction fee for the owner (say, `0.25%`) and reward points to the user in exchange (say, three tokens for every wei spent).

 Send out the instructions to the students and have TAs circulate the class.
 Remind students to use SafeMath operations!